saimnaveediqbal/thesis-NTNU-typst/main.typ

 The title of your thesis should be set by changing the `title` parameter of the template.
 The title will appear on the titlepage as well as in the running header of the even numbered pages.
 If the title is too long for the header, you can use `shorttitle` to set a version for the header.

 The authors should be listed with full names in the `authors` parameter.
 This is an array, with multiple authors separated by a comma.
-For the running headers, you may want to use `shortauthor`, e.g. like this:
-`shortauthor: A. Andersen and B. Bjørnsen` or even `shortauthorAndersen et al.`.

 Use `date` to set the date of the document.
 It will only appear on the temporary title page.
 To keep track of temporary versions, it can be